awsdocs/iam-user-guide/doc_source/access_policies_boundaries.md

 **Task 1:** María must first create a managed policy to define the boundary for the new users\.
 María will allow Zhang to give users the permissions policies they need, but she wants those users to be restricted\.
 To do this, she creates the following customer managed policy with the name `XCompanyBoundaries`\.
 This policy does the following:
 + Allows users full access to several services
 + Allows limited self\-managing access in the IAM console\.
 This means they can change their password after signing into the console\.
-They cannot use access keys to programmatically change their password\.
-They also can't set their initial password\.
+They can't set their initial password\.
 To allow this, add the `"*LoginProfile"` action to the `AllowManageOwnPasswordAndAccessKeys` statement\.
 + Denies users access to the Amazon S3 logs bucket or the `i-1234567890abcdef0` Amazon EC2 instance

 ```